JohnGoldsmith/dotnetrdf-wiki/UserGuide-Tools-rdfWebDeploy.md

 # rdfWebDeploy

-rdfWebDeploy is a command line utility for deploying [[UserGuide/ASP.Net Integration|ASP.Net Integration]]
+rdfWebDeploy is a command line utility for deploying [[ASP.Net Integration|UserGuide-ASPNET-Integration]]

 ## Download